Faces in the Sand

 Doug was changed by the 9/11 attacks.
 I remember a look of resolve on the eleven-year-old’s face.
 He didn’t talk much about military service until he was eighteen when he announced to his family he was dropping out of college and enlisting: In a battle intensive job no less.
 He wanted his face to be in the sand, a phrase that meant to him he was combat bound.
 His parents saw value in talking about his choice and exploring which branch of the armed forces presented an opportunity for which he was well suited.
 They also turned to family members who were glad to participate.

-After speaking with both his grandpas, an uncle and a senior Boy Scout leader, all combat veterans, Doug executed a mid-course correction and decided to enter the Air Force.
+In 2008, after speaking with both his grandpas, an uncle and a senior Boy Scout leader, all combat veterans, Doug executed a mid-course correction and decided to enter the Air Force.
 It probably didn’t hurt that two of these three men were Air Force Lieutenant Colonels.
 Months later Doug reported for basic training but did so without having a specific job included in his contract.
 He would be placed wherever the Air Force deemed it best for him to train, serve and fight.
 But one thing for certain, he was joining a new family.

 He did well in basic training and learned the Air Force had assigned him to Security Forces.
 He was going to be a cop.
 Members of the Air Force Security Forces were skilled warriors with high combat deployability.
 In his jingoistic way of thinking, that was okay for Doug.